beezly/vagrant-model-puppet/README.md

 ==============================================

 This is a model puppet config that you can deploy as a test environment using Vagrant (available from http://vagrantup.com) and VirtualBox (available from http://virtualbox.org).
+You will also need librarian-puppet (http://librarian-puppet.com).

 By default it will create three nodes: